 Cover Photo Credits: Painting by Liu Jiuming 123RF.

 Ivan Franceschini is a Postdoctoral Fellow at the Australian Centre on China in the World, The Australian National University.
-He has been working on Chinese labour activism for over a decade and his current research mainly focuses on China's presence in Cambodia.
+He has been working on Chinese labour activism for more than a decade and his current research focuses mainly on China’s presence in Cambodia.
+He co-edits the Made in China Journal.

 Made in China publications are open access and always available as a free download.
 To subscribe to email alerts for each issue of the Journal, newly published books, and information about upcoming events, please provide your contact information below.